projectsbyif/openapis/pages/scenario-2-managing-utility-bills-in-a-shared-household.md

 ![The left phone generates a QR code to add a housemate, and the right phone scans it to join the house](https://s3-eu-west-1.amazonaws.com/projectsbyif.com/longform/openapis.projectsbyif.com/BillsBox_screen-45_v1.jpg)

-Before joining, the new housemate can see what they’re signing up for; once they go ahead, they’re automatically added to the accounts.
+Before joining, the new housemate can see what they&rsquo;re signing up for; once they go ahead, they&rsquo;re automatically added to the accounts.

 ![The left screen shows a confirmation to join a house and the right screen shows a number of emails from different providers saying 'you've been added to this account'](https://s3-eu-west-1.amazonaws.com/projectsbyif.com/longform/openapis.projectsbyif.com/BillsBox_screen-67_v1.jpg)